Nursing: Evidence-Based Practice (M.S.)

 - Cumulative GPA of 3.0 or higher in associate and baccalaureate programs

-- Nursing experience is preferred but not required for Clinical Nurse Leader and Evidence-Based Nursing tracks; One to two year's RN experience is required in order to apply to the Family Nurse Practitioner track.
+- Nursing experience is preferred but not required for Clinical Nurse Leader and Evidence-Based Nursing tracks

 - Successful completion of undergraduate statistics course and undergraduate research course